discrete-notes/discrete-notes.github.io/_posts/2022-12-06-counting-paths.md

 A way to formalize the notion of "stacking cycles is cheating" is to consider graphs that are *s-cycle-touching*, that is, there does *not* exist $s$ cycles that are vertex-disjoint and have no edge joining them.
-For example, on the folllowing picture we can find three such cycles (that are highlighted), but not four, thus the graph is 4-cycle-touching.
+For example, in the following picture we can find three such cycles (that are highlighted), but not four, thus the graph is 4-cycle-touching.

 ![](../assets/cycle-touching.png){: .center-image width="70%"}